Simone de Beauvoir

-What is perhaps the most famous line of The Second Sex, “On ne naît pas femme: on le devient” (1949, 13), translated in 1953 as “One is not born but becomes a woman” and in 2010 as “One is not born but becomes woman”, is credited by many as alerting us to the sex-gender distinction.
+What is perhaps the most famous line of The Second Sex, “On ne naît pas femme: on le devient” (1949, 13), translated in 1953 as “One is not born but becomes a woman” (1953, 267) and in 2010 as “One is not born but becomes woman”, is credited by many as alerting us to the sex-gender distinction.
 Whether or not Beauvoir understood herself to be inaugurating this distinction, whether or not she followed this distinction to its logical/radical conclusions, or whether or not radical conclusions are justified are currently matters of feminist debate.
 What is not a matter of dispute is that The Second Sex gave us the vocabulary for analyzing the social constructions of femininity and a method for critiquing these constructions.
 By not accepting the common sense idea that to be born with female genitalia is to be born a woman this most famous line of The Second Sex pursues the first rule of phenomenology: identify your assumptions, treat them as prejudices and put them aside; do not bring them back into play until and unless they have been validated by experience.

 Several concepts are crucial to the argument of The Second Sex.
 The concept of the Other is introduced early in the text and drives the entire analysis.
 It has also become a critical concept in theories that analyze the oppressions of colonized, enslaved and other exploited people.
-Beauvoir will use it again in her last major work, The Coming of Age, to structure her critique of the ways that the elderly are “othered” by society.
+Beauvoir will use it again in her last major work, The Coming of Age (1970), to structure her critique of the ways that the elderly are “othered” by society.